Garcialejan/garcialejan/README.md

 <br>

-- I'm a data lover with passion for Big Data and data analysis :green_heart::blue_book:
+- I'm a data lover with passion for Big Data infraestructures and data science :green_heart::blue_book:
 - Analytical engineering with a strong mathematical and statistical background :bar_chart::mortar_board:
-- Currently studying Big Data and learning data science on my own :chart_with_upwards_trend:
+- Currently studying and learning MLOPS and models deployment on my own :chart_with_upwards_trend:
-- Concentrating on studying data and becoming a data scientist :mortar_board::hourglass_flowing_sand:
+- Concentrating on studying data and becoming a better data scientist :mortar_board::hourglass_flowing_sand:

 <br><br>